Harvesting¶

 Temporal coverage can be expressed in many ways.
 This harvester try the following patterns:

-- DCAT-AP format using schema.org properties (schema:startDate
+- DCAT-AP format using schema.org properties (schema:startDate and schema:endDate)

 - Gov.uk Time Interval parsing

-- ISO date interval as literal (ie. YYYY[-MM[-DD]]/YYYY[-MM[-DD]]
+- ISO date interval as literal (ie. YYYY[-MM[-DD]]/YYYY[-MM[-DD]])

-- A Single ISO month or year (ie. YYYY[-MM]
+- A Single ISO month or year (ie. YYYY[-MM])

 Checksum¶

-Checksum | spdx:Checksum |
+| Checksum | spdx:Checksum |

-type | spdx:algorithm |
+| type | spdx:algorithm |

-value | spdx:checksumValue |
+| value | spdx:checksumValue |

 License detection¶